 What To Expect?

 Church can be an intimidating place to visit—especially if you don’t know what to expect.
-No matter who you are or where you have been, you’re welcome here.
-You'll be welcomed into a friendly, casual environment by people who are excited to see you.
-You may wish to engage with others or remain anonymous—either way, you’re our honored guest.
+No matter who you are or where you have been, you are welcome at FBC.
+You will be welcomed into a friendly, casual environment by people who are excited to see you.
+You may wish to engage with others or remain anonymous—either way, you are our honored guest.

 "They went out of the way to make my children feel calm and happy.”